vwxyzjn/cleanrl/docs/rl-algorithms/ppo.md

 python cleanrl/ppo.py --env-id CartPole-v1
 ```

+### Explanation of the logged metrics

+Running `python cleanrl/ppo.py` will automatically record various metrics such as actor or value losses in Tensorboard.
+Below is the documentation for these metrics:

+* `charts/episodic_return`: episodic return of the game
+* `charts/episodic_length`: episodic length of the game
+* `charts/SPS`: number of steps per second
+* `charts/learning_rate`: the current learning rate
+* `losses/value_loss`: the mean value loss across all data points
+* `losses/policy_loss`: the mean policy loss across all data points
+* `losses/entropy`: the mean entropy value across all data points
+* `losses/old_approx_kl`: the approximate Kullback–Leibler divergence, measured by `(-logratio).mean()`, which corresponds to the k1 estimator in John Schulman’s blog post on [approximating KL](http://joschu.net/blog/kl-approx.html)
+* `losses/approx_kl`: better alternative to `olad_approx_kl` measured by `(logratio.exp() - 1) - logratio`, which corresponds to the k3 estimator in [approximating KL](http://joschu.net/blog/kl-approx.html)
+* `losses/clipfrac`: the fraction of the training data that triggered the clipped objective
+* `losses/explained_variance`: the explained variance for the value function

 ### Implementation details

 [ppo.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo.py) is based on the "13 core implementation details" in [The 37 Implementation Details of Proximal Policy Optimization](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/), which are as follows: